 By giving approval and ensuring that the Mutual Fund adheres to advertising principles, SEBI ensures that the business’s sponsor, guarantor, trustee, and integrity are protected.

-The Structure of Mutual Fund as per SEBI
+The Structure of Mutual Funds as per SEBI

 The regulator of mutual funds, SEBI, has designed a six-level management process to ease control of funds of the AMC.
 They are,

-Sponsor is responsible for aligning the mutual fund schemes following the regulations of the Indian Trust Act, 1882.
+The sponsor is responsible for aligning the mutual fund schemes following the regulations of the Indian Trust Act of 1882.
 These sponsors are responsible for listing schemes in SEBI.

 Trustee or the Trust is a board of members built by mutual fund sponsors, integral to investors.
-The trust should be registered under the Indian Companies Act, 1965.
+The trust should be registered under the Indian Companies Act of 1965.

-Asset Management Company are appointed by trustee to manage the fund under the schemes by fund manager and team.
-They charge expense ratio for the service.
+Asset Management Companies are appointed by trustees to manage the fund under the schemes by the fund manager and team.
+They charge an expense ratio for the service.

-Custodian helps in protecting all the securities of any mutual funds.
+The custodian helps protect all the securities of any mutual funds.
 Furthermore, the custodian ensures that the securities are used deliberately.

-Registrar and Transfer Agent (RTA) is generally a third party company which help in generating reports, KYC clearance, fund purchase and redemption process on behalf of the AMC.
+Registrar and Transfer Agent (RTA) is generally a third-party company that helps in generating reports, KYC clearance, and fund purchase, and redemption process on behalf of the AMC.

-The company, the board of directors, the trustees of the mutual funds comes under the control of the Indian Trust Act 1882.
-Asset Management companies (AMC) manage all the funds by a professional team.
-These AMC are regulated by Companies Act 1956.
+The company, the board of directors, and the trustees of the mutual funds come under the control of the Indian Trust Act of 1882.
+Asset Management Companies (AMC) manage all the funds through a professional team.
+These AMCs are regulated by the Companies Act 1956.

-SEBI has done a huge role in categorizing various types of mutual funds.
+SEBI has played a huge role in categorizing various types of mutual funds.
 Currently in India, there are 5 Categories of mutual funds all sub-categories of funds fall under them.

 Investors can make more informed and successful investments with the help of these new changes, which are intended to enhance uniformity and clarity.